-Blockchain for fair labor in agriculture: a practical, no-hype field guide
+Blockchain for fair labor in agriculture: a practical,

 Intent: use blockchain where it helps most: clear wage records, tamper-evident sourcing, and faster compliance without exposing workers.
 Benefit: a stepwise approach that ties field reality to trustworthy data, reduces audit pain, and protects people first.